-I am delighted to share that I am soon to be starting a new Lectureship in Criminology at Bournemouth University.
+I am currently a Lecturer in Criminology at Bournemouth University.

 There are many different reasons that I am interested in the topics that I write about.